phetsims/graphing-quadratics/doc/implementation-notes.md

 ## Memory management

-Because object instances exist for the lifetime of the sim, unlink/removeListener/dispose/etc. are generally not needed.
+Because object instances exist for the lifetime of the sim, `unlink`, `removeListener`, `dispose`, etc. are generally not needed.
 The sole exception is erasing quadratics; in GQGraphNode, an itemRemovedListener must be removed when a quadratic is erased.